centiservice/mats3_site/_pages/home.md

 Despite these benefits, many developers and architects shy away from message-oriented architectures due to the challenges of implementing and maintaining them.
-It requires a shift to asynchronous, multi-staged distributed processing, often spanning multiple codebases, and the result can be difficult to grasp and manage.
+It requires a shift to asynchronous, multi-staged distributed processing, where processing flows often span multiple services and codebases, and the result can be difficult to grasp and manage.
 {: style="text-align: justify;"}

-In contrast, protocols over HTTP offers a synchronous and blocking code style that is easy to follow and simple to reason about, which is why they're often preferred over messaging.
+In contrast, synchronous protocols, typically over HTTP, offers a sequential and blocking code style that is simpler to follow and easy to reason about, which is why they're often preferred over messaging.
 {: style="text-align: justify;"}

-### Mats<sup>3</sup> Gives You Messaging With a Call Stack!
+### Mats<sup>3</sup> Solves the Cognitive Load of Messaging!

 Mats<sup>3</sup> allows developers to code message-based systems in a way that feels familiar and intuitive, using a linear, blocking-like programming style.
 But at the same time, systems using Mats<sup>3</sup> get to enjoy all the